NourKhal/AMLSassign--ment19_20/README.md

 - Miniconda comes with virtual environment management so ignore the brew installations above, proceed to Section 2 and follow Windows specific requirements.

+- The project requires dlib - install it into your environment following the instructions at https://www.pyimagesearch.com/2018/01/22/install-dlib-easy-complete-guide/.

 #### 2 - Set up a Python virtual environment (from the root of the AMLS directory)
         virtualenv -p python3.6 AMLS-venv
         source AMLS-venv/bin/activate